 The absolute prohibition of torture is a fundamental principle of international law.

 Since the end of World War II, governments have agreed to ban torture and other cruel, inhuman or degrading treatment at all times.
-No exceptions are allowed, whether during peace or war, or during any type of emergency, including when terrorist acts have been committed.
+No exceptions are allowed, whether during peace or war or any type of emergency, including when terrorist acts have been committed.
 Moreover, no one can be sent back to a place where one is at risk of torture.
 The United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment is among the most widely ratified or acceded to international human rights treaties.

 Torture is the infliction of extreme forms of suffering upon men, women and children.